 The mediation attorneys of Jacobs Berger have extensive experience helping clients through mediation in Morris County towns including Denville, Randolph, Madison, Morristown, East Hanover, Dover, Rockaway, and all of Northern New Jersey.
 Our firm believes in mediation as an efficient and cooperative means to reach mutually beneficial outcomes for our clients’ divorce or other family law disputes.
 Our divorce attorneys strive to provide a blueprint for the future so you and your family can feel confident moving forward into your new life.
 We take pride in offering dynamic and multidimensional legal solutions to address the individual needs and concerns of our clients.

 Call our office today if you or a loved one is considering mediation or has already begun the mediation process and has any questions and concerns.
-Our team of experienced and qualified divorce and family law attorneys will be standing by to speak with you in a comprehensive and confidential case assessment.
+Our team of experienced and qualified divorce and family law attorneys will be standing by to speak with you in a strategic planning session.

 Mediation Attorneys Discuss Attorneys’ Role in the Mediation Process

 When the terms “mediators”, “mediation attorneys”, and “divorce attorneys” are getting thrown around, it can be easy to get confused.
 In reality, attorneys can serve clients in more than one way during the mediation process.
 Our Madison mediation attorneys and our team may be involved in any of the following ways:

 Mediation Attorneys – many attorneys are qualified to act as mediators in your mediation process.
 In this role, mediation attorneys will represent both parties in a neutral fashion.
 No favor will be shown to either side, and the mediation attorney may not have served either individual previously and likewise may not serve either individual in the future.